SeanOmeife/Lpthw-zed-shaw/README.md

     \t -> Tab
     \\ -> Back slash
     \" or \' -> Allows you to include single or double quotes in a string

+- THe "input()" function in python is used to take input from the user.
+When the function is called, the program execution stops and waits for the user to type something and press Enter